DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Evaluation

-We can see that the execution times of both systems scale effectively with an increasing number of cores, while the power consumption moderately increases.
-This is a significant advantage compared to $\text{MHY}^+$, which cannot effectively use more than 128 DPUs for NTT, and also compared to concurrent work \cite{2026-NTT-UPMEM-PIM}, which is limited to 256 DPUs.
-Note that for the SEAL system, the scaling effectivity becomes weaker once the number of threads exceeds the number of physical cores (8) and they start relying on simultaneous multi-threading (SMT).
-Interestingly, the relative increase in power consumption is lower for the PIM system than for the SEAL system.
+Additionally, the relative increase in power consumption is lower for the PIM system than for the SEAL system.
 When going from 2 DPU ranks at 329 watts to 8 DPU ranks at 374 watts, the PIM system becomes 3.7 times faster (in computation time), while only consuming 14\% more power.
 The SEAL system, when going from 4 threads to 16 threads, becomes only about 2.1 times faster, but increases its power consumption by 19\% from 187 watts to 223 watts.
 This difference highlights the high baseline power consumption of the PIM system, which uses about 310 watts even when idle.
-One reason for this could be the limiting of C-states, which is a step that the UPMEM documentation lists as part of the server installation \cite{UPMEMdoc-Cstate}.
+One reason for this could be the limiting of CPU C-states, which is a step that the UPMEM documentation lists as part of the server installation \cite{UPMEMdoc-Cstate}.
 We suspect that this step might be required for stability reasons and that the energy efficiency could potentially be improved in future UPMEM products.
-The limiting of C-states also suggests that UPMEM PIM could be more energy efficient for larger systems with more DPU ranks per CPU or if the CPU is simultaneously used for other tasks.
+The limiting of CPU C-states also suggests that UPMEM PIM could be more energy efficient for larger systems with more DPU ranks per CPU or if the CPU is simultaneously used for other tasks.